Liquify warps the pixels of a layer in five different ways to create mind-bending effects.

 Once you’ve made changes with Liquify, the Adjust and Reset buttons become available.

 Tap Adjust to reveal the Amount slider.
-Drag it to the left to reduce the strength of the effect you just applied.
+Drag it to the left to reduce the strength of the effect you've applied.

 Tap Reset to undo your changes and remain in the Liquify interface.